0xSero/partisia-docs/docs/smart-contracts/testing-contracts/testing-a-smart-contract.md

 # Testing a smart contract

 Tests for your smart contract helps you avoid mistakes and exploits in a contract, you are developing.
 After reading this page, you should be able to do the following:

 1. Write a test, that deploys a contract
 2. Use the deployment test as setup for another test.
 3. Interact with the contract in the test.

-In the [example contracts](https://gitlab.com/partisiablockchain/language/example-contracts), we have tests, to show the behaviour for all the contracts.
-These tests are written in
-Java, using our testing framework Junit-contract-test.
-In the test we are provided a blockchain object, where we can deploy and interact with multiple different contracts.
+In the [example contracts](https://gitlab.com/partisiablockchain/language/example-contracts), we have tests, to demonstrate the behaviour for all the contracts.
+These tests are written in Java, utilizing our testing framework Junit-contract-test.
+During the test we are, provided a blockchain object, which allows us to deploy and interact with multiple different contracts.

-To run the tests stand in the root of contract examples and run the following commands in order.
+To run the tests navigate to the root of contract examples and execute the following commands in order.

 Compile the contracts:

 ```bash
 cargo partisia-contract build --release
 ```

 Go into the test dir, compile the tests and run them.

 ```bash
 cd java-test
 mvn test-compile test
 ```

 You can also run the provided script `run-java-tests.sh`, where a build flag, `-b`, for compiling the contracts before test run, can be given.
 This would be equivalent to running the above commands in order.

 ````bash
 ./run-java-tests.sh -b
 ````

 To run a single test class, use the maven option `-Dtest="Name of Test Class"`, and run it while standing in the test dir.

 ```bash
 mvn test -Dtest="VotingTest"
 ```

-## Run test with code coverage
+### Run test with code coverage

-To see that the tests hits the different parts of the code, we can run the tests, where all events are propagated to an instrumented executable.
-This will generate the coverage information, which can be made into a report.
+To see that the tests hits the different parts of the smart contract code, we can run the tests, with coverage enabled.
-Run the tests with coverage enabled, by running the `run-java-tests.sh` with the build flag, `-b`, and the coverage flag, `-c`.
+The tests will generate coverage information, which can be compiled into a report.
+To run the tests with coverage enabled, execute `run-java-tests.sh` with the build flag, `-b`, and the coverage flag, `-c`.

 ````bash
 ./run-java-tests.sh -c -b
 ````

 This will create the instrumented executable, and run the test with coverage enabled.

-# Break down of a test
+## Break down of a test

 ````java
 import com.partisiablockchain.BlockchainAddress;